1Mo7mMeD/Music-Bot/README.md

-# Music Bot - By Youssef
+# Music Bot - By 1Mo7mMeD

 This a music bot crafted in discord.js master, a discord api wrapper.
 So far, this plays music from youtube, and youtube only.